 The Peugeot 107 is no longer available new (they stopped making them in 2014), but it’s still a great little city car.
 Prices are cheap second-hand, and you’ll save lots on the insurance, too.

-A natural choice for newbie drivers, this car is easy to control, with superb handling.
+A natural choice for newbie drivers, this car is easy to control, with superb handling, making it ideal if you’ve just passed your test and are starting to drive alone for the first time.
 It also has excellent fuel economy: the 1.0-litre, three-cylinder engine delivers 65.6mpg with CO2 emissions of only 99g/km.
 Note that the automatic gearbox variant brings the figure to 62.7mpg and 104g/km.

 The Renault Clio is a great car for teens, being small and easy to manoeuvre.
 The light steering and 360-degree surround-view camera system make parallel parking much easier, while the firm suspension offers a sportier feel.